hasura/graphql-engine/docs/graphql/manual/migrations/new-project.rst

 .. code-block:: bash

-   # Without access key
+   # Without admin secret key
    hasura console

-   # With access key
+   # With admin secret key
-   hasura console --access-key mysecretkey
+   hasura console --admin-secret adminsecretkey

 Step 4: Add a new table and see how a migration is added
 --------------------------------------------------------